In memory of Peter Killingbeck Bowers (1950-2018)

 After lunch I had to run out on some errand or other and Pete came with me.
 As we made our way along Adamsrill Road and past Mayow Park we passed the time chatting about something I can't recall now.
 I left him at the bus stop on Sydenham High Street, shook his hand and walked on.
 That was the last time I saw him.

-After our family relocated to Scotland I hoped to see him again; that he would have come up, stayed for a few days, got comfortable, as he always did, listened to some records and shared some whiskey.
+After our family relocated to Scotland I hoped to see him again; that he would have come up, stayed for a few days, stretched out his legs and got comfortable, as he always did, listened to some records and shared some whiskey.
 Helen's parents were half-expecting Pete would move into their place in Inverness in the coming years.
 There would have been time to do all those things.
 Retrospectively, there always is.
 Regrettably, it wasn't to be.